Mark Rylance biography

 His work in the television drama Wolf Hall has been widely acclaimed, earning him Golden Globe, SAG and Emmy Awards nominations in 2015.

-Since then, he's been seen in the Disney flick The BFG (2016) and the Christopher Nolan film Dunkirk (2017) and the sci-fi action/adventure Ready Player One (2018) as the brilliant and eccentric James Halliday.
+Since then, he's starred in the Disney flick The BFG (2016) and has been seen in the Christopher Nolan film Dunkirk (2017) and the sci-fi action/adventure Ready Player One (2018) as the brilliant and eccentric James Halliday.

 Mark has been married to musical director and playwright Claire van Kampen since 1989.